err0r500/k8s-practice/cluster/step05.md

 a cluster with a single node is cool, but let's create add another one

-> connect to the worker0 node (worker fqdn is worker0.k8s.lab)
+> connect to the worker node (worker fqdn is workerk8s.lab)

 > are you able to ping the master node ?